braga1376/gesture-instrument/README.md

     python main.py
     ```

+2. The script will open a webcam feed and display a GUI with the following controls:
+- Sound On/Off: Toggle sound playback.
+- Select Scale: Choose between Pentatonic and Diatonic scales.
+- Marks On/Off: Toggle visual markers for hand tracking.
+- Note Lines On/Off: Toggle horizontal lines representing musical notes.
+- Lip Control On/Off: Toggle lip-controlled LowPass filter.
+start detecting hand gestures.
+3. Use hand gestures to control the sound:
-2. The script will open a webcam feed and start detecting hand gestures.
-The frequency of the sound will change based on the position of your hands, the thumb and index finger determine if the sound is played.
+- The thumb and index finger determine if the sound is played.
+- The vertical position of the hand determines the frequency of the sound.

 ## How It Works